andyzeng/3dmatch-toolbox/README.md

 See folder `3dmatch-toolbox/evaluation`

-Evaluation code for the [Keypoint Matching Benchmark](http://3dmatch.cs.princeton.edu/#keypoint-matching-benchmark) and [Geometric Registration Benchmark](http://3dmatch.cs.princeton.edu/#geometric-registration-benchmark), as well as a reference implementation for additional experiments from our [paper](https://arxiv.org/pdf/1603.08182v2.pdf).
+Evaluation code for the [Keypoint Matching Benchmark](http://3dmatch.cs.princeton.edu/#keypoint-matching-benchmark) and [Geometric Registration Benchmark](http://3dmatch.cs.princeton.edu/#geometric-registration-benchmark), as well as a reference implementation for the experiments in our [paper](https://arxiv.org/pdf/1603.08182v2.pdf).

 ### Keypoint Matching Benchmark